 - Providing a safe environment in which children can learn - Identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
-All staff then have a responsibility to take appropriate action, working with other services as needed. - Undertaking appropriate training in relation to safeguarding and promoting the welfare of children at least once every three years. - Be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction. - Dealing with all incidents in line with the safeguarding policy in line with the flowchart at Annex B - Actions where there are a concern about a child.
+All staff then have a responsibility to take appropriate action, working with other services as needed. - Undertaking appropriate training in relation to safeguarding and promoting the welfare of children at least once every three years. - Be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction. - If staff have any concerns about a child's welfare, they should act on them immediately and speak to the Designated Safeguarding Lead (or Deputy). - Options will then include: - managing any support for the child internally via the school or college's own pastoral support processes - o an early help assessment; or - a referral for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer harm.
+The local authority should make a decision, within one working day of a referral being made, about the type of response that is required and should let the referrer know the outcome.
+The referrer should follow up if this information is not forthcoming.

+All incidents must be dealt in line with the safeguarding policy and with the flowchart at Annex C - Actions where there are a concern about a child.